Judge denies Mark Meadows’ request to move his Georgia election subversion case to federal court - WWAYTV3

 Trump has indicated that he is considering asking for his trial to be moved to federal court, and several other defendants have already made the request.
 The ruling by Jones against Meadows could signal that the others may struggle to meet the burden required to win removal when their lawyers make their arguments before the judge later this month, though Jones made clear that he will assess each of those cases individually.

-Meadows is expected to appeal the ruling.
+Meadows filed a notice of appeal Friday night.
 In a court filing earlier this week, he asked to separate his case from the other defendants in the case and to halt his proceedings in the state court until a final determination is reached on his attempt to move to federal court, “including through appeal, if an appeal is taken.”

 A spokesperson for Willis declined to comment.